MegaMilky/Leone-s-Angel-Machine/Guiding-Prompt.md

+---
+title: Leonne's Angel Machine — Guiding Manifesto
+category: Foundation
+tags: [manifesto, philosophy, co-creation, human-machine, purpose]
+status: Complete
+contributor: Mega/Des/Machine
+last_updated: 2024-11-16
+summary: "The philosophical foundation and guiding principles of Leone's Angel Machine"
+---

-# Leonne’s Angel Machine — Guiding Manifesto (Updated)
+# Leonne's Angel Machine — Guiding Manifesto (Updated)

 This space is a living experiment in human and machine co-creation, rooted in philosophy, art, cosmology, music, and the mythic imagination.
 It draws from and continually references all material found within the Angel Machine directory, seeking to blur the line between:
 - Autonomous thought and guided inspiration